 - Includes maps edited by the Water Information Network System of the International Hydrological Program (IHP-WINS)

-- Provides a compilation of information regarding the occurrence and distribution of pharmaceuticals in the marine environment which will help establish new and more efficient monitoring programmes and new research lines on the environmental fate and effects of these pollutants in marine environments
+- Provides a compilation of information regarding the occurrence and distribution of pharmaceuticals in the marine environment which will help establish new and more efficient monitoring programs and new research lines

-- Depicts the most important results of environmental risk assessments, which can be used as a first step for further toxicological studies
+- Depicts the most important results of environmental risk assessments that can be used as a first step for further toxicological studies

 Academics in management of marine and coastal ecosystems; water quality in the ocean, estuaries, mangroves, marine lagoons and other coastal ecosystems; toxicological studies in marine and coastal organisms; environmental fate of emerging pollutants in aquatic environments; occurrence and distribution of antibiotic resistance determinants in aquatic systems.
 In addition to water professionals in primary productivity, the fishery sector, climate change and health of marine ecosystems